 - By issuing more shares: this is an easy alternative but it ultimately leads to the dilution in the value of equity shares as held by existing equity shareholders.

 - By taking Loans: This is a cumbersome option as it means paying back the money borrowed along with interest irrespective of the fact that the venture for which extra funds were required is making profits or not.

 - By issuing preference shares: This alternative is a mixture of the above-mentioned two alternatives.
 Vide this alternative the shareholders are granted preferential right to receive dividends as well their share in the assets of the company in the event of liquidation of the company.

 The choice of an above-discussed alternative depends on the fund needs and size of the company.

-Preference shares are safe and lucrative alternative of raising additional capital requirements.
+Preference shares are a safe and lucrative alternative to raising additional capital requirements.
 On this note, it is crucial to analyze the pros and cons of preference shares.

 Pros of preference shares

 The advantages of preference shares are as follows:

 From a company’s point of view: